LeoDog896/Skript-Editor/README.md

 ## License

-We use a Apache License Version 2.0 for our project.
+We use the GNU GENERAL PUBLIC LICENSE for our project.